What All PIs Need to Know About Animal Protocols

 - You may list multiple grants on a single protocol or a single grant on multiple protocols.

 - You must request a congruence check of your protocol and PHS-funded grants.
-Contact a congruence specialist at RARC.
+This request can be made on the protocol workspace or contact a congruence specialist at RARC.

 - Specific information regarding animal facility operations such as space requirements/availability, animal shipping and quarantine, and per diem rates are facility-specific and are not handled centrally by RARC.
 Contact your hiring department, school, or college, or work with the veterinary staff for facility-specific questions.

-- Policy 1999-006-io, Training Requirements for Animal Users requires that everyone named as staff on an animal protocol - regardless of experience - must complete basic training on animal-use rules, regulations, and safety, and take the occupational health risk assessment.
+- Policy UW-4111, Training Requirements, requires that everyone named as staff on an animal protocol - regardless of experience - must complete basic training on animal-use rules, regulations, and safety, and take the occupational health risk assessment.
 Much of the training is available online, accessible with a UW-issued NetID.
 You may submit your animal protocol for IACUC review before fulfilling all training requirements.
 Specific instructions for completing these requirements are issued via email notifications to each unique user.

-- PIs are expected to follow all policies established under the authority of the Institutional Official and the Attending Veterinarian regardless of school or college.
-Policies established under the authority of the Institutional Animal Care and Use Committees apply either universally or to the school or college Committee that established them.
+- PIs are expected to follow all policies established under the authority of the Institutional Official and the Chief Campus Veterinarian (Attending Veterinarian) regardless of school or college.
+Policies established under the authority of the Institutional Animal Care and Use Committees apply either universally or to the school or college committee that established them.
 See Policies.

 - PI lab rooms listed on a protocol will be inspected every six months.